Churchill magazine

 Driving in ice and snow

-As the temperature drops, drop your speed.
+And, when temperatures drop, remember to drop your speed.
 Even on a bright, sunny winter’s day, black ice can unexpectedly send your car off the road.
 Stopping distances will increase dramatically, so it’s important to leave as much space between your car and any others on the road.

 Drive slowly and steadily as sudden, jerky movements can cause skidding.
 Take your time going around corners and at junctions.